Abandoned & Little-Known Airfields:

 It depicted Andrau as having 2 paved runways, with the longest being 4,600'.

-The 1996 USGS aerial photo showed a total of 9 aircraft parked outside at Andrau.
+The 1996 USGS aerial photo showed a total of only 9 aircraft parked outside at Andrau.

 Apparently the Andrau family had been just waiting to sell,